PedroCristo/README-TEST/README.md

 15. Confirm you want to connect to GitHub
 16. Search for the repository name and click the connect button
 17. Scroll to the bottom of the deploy page and select the preferred deployment type
-18. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+18. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github<br>

 ## Final Deployment